NorOntair: Incidents and accidents

 A second Dash 8 joined the fleet shortly after the first and was registered C-GPYD.
 It was seriously damaged on approach into Sault Ste Marie on February 2, 1986.
 The aircraft suffered a hard landing during a cockpit crew training flight.
 This caused the aircraft's landing gear to collapse, causing significant damage to the newly acquired plane.
-Of particular concern to the airline and to de Havilland Canada at the time was the fact that the crash caused one of the engine's propeller blades to violently break away from the engine housing.
+Of particular concern to the airline and to de Havilland Canada at the time was that the crash caused one of the engine's propeller blades to violently break away from the engine housing.
 The blades penetrated the cabin wall of the aircraft, travelled through Row 2 of the aircraft interior and exited through the other side of the cabin sidewall on the opposite side.
 Since the aircraft was on a training flight, no passengers were on board.
 The flight crew escaped the aircraft without injury.
 The aircraft was removed from service and, after months of structural repairs and refurbishment, was returned to active service.